siddhartha008/snapSEAphase2/README.md

 - **Dynamic Display Options:**
   - Initially, all available dogs are shown.
-However, the user can set to display 5, 10, or 15 dogs per view
+However, the user can set to Display 5, 10, or 15 dogs per view

 - **Interactive UI:**
   - Clicking the small paw icon next to a dog’s name toggles between an empty